1. Validity for future business transactions – Validity of contrary General Terms and Conditions – Validity for companies only

 2.1.
 Our quotes are subject to change and are non-binding unless they have been explicitly declared binding or include a specific period of acceptance.

 2.2.
-The ordering of goods by the client shall be deemed to be a binding contractual offer.
-Orders are only binding upon us if we confirm them in writing within two weeks, or if we fulfil them within two weeks through shipment of the ordered goods.
+The ordering of goods by the customer shall be deemed to be a binding contractual offer.
+Orders are only binding for us if we confirm them in writing or in text form within two weeks, or if we fulfil them within two weeks through shipment of the ordered goods.

 2.3.
-The legal relationship between the client and us shall be governed exclusively by the written contract, including these Terms of Sale and Delivery.
-Verbal agreements made by us before the conclusion of the contract are not legally binding and verbal understandings between the contracting parties are superseded by the written contract, unless it is expressly stated therein that such agreements will continue to apply.
+The legal relationship between the customer and us shall be governed exclusively by the contract, which has been signed in writing or in text form, including these general Terms and Conditions of Sale and Delivery.
+Verbal agreements made by us before the contract is formed are not legally binding and verbal understandings between the parties are superseded by the contract that is formed in writing or in text form, unless it is expressly stated therein that such agreements will continue to apply.

 2.4.
-Amendments and modifications to the agreements made, including these general Terms of Sale and Delivery, must be made in writing in order to be valid.
+Amendments and modifications to the agreements made, including these general Terms and Conditions of Sale and Delivery, must be made in writing or in text form in order to be valid.
 With the exception of managing directors and holders of commercial powers of attorney, our employees are not authorised to make oral agreements which are contrary to the cited provisions.

 3.1.
-Our prices are quoted "ex works" Karlsruhe, in accordance with INCOTERMS, plus packaging, tariffs where export shipments are concerned, statutory VAT, fees and other public duties.
+Our prices are quoted "ex works" from Karlsruhe, according to INCOTERMS, plus packaging, tariffs where export shipments are concerned, statutory VAT, fees and other public duties.

 4. Payment terms and conditions, payment arrears

 4.1.
 To avoid accounting errors and the resulting erroneous issue of dunning notices, we rely on receiving the correct invoice number, invoice date and individual invoiced amounts with incoming payments.
 This data can be found on all of our invoices.
-If the payer is not the same as the invoice recipient, the name stated on the relevant invoice must also be given.
+If the payer is not the same as the invoice recipient, the name stated on the relevant invoice must also be given when the payment is made.
 If we receive payments without this information, we cannot guarantee that payments will be assigned correctly.

 4.2.
 The invoiced amount becomes payable upon receipt of the goods.
-Unless otherwise specified in writing, it is payable within thirty days without any deduction.
-In the event that the date on which the invoice or an equivalent payment schedule was received is disputed, the client is considered to be in default 30 days after receipt of the goods at the latest, in accordance with Section 286(4) of the German Civil Code.
-The payment is considered settled on the date on which we receive it.
+Unless otherwise specified in writing or in text form, it is payable within thirty days without any deduction.
+In the event that the date on which the invoice or an equivalent payment schedule was received is disputed, the customer is considered to be in default 30 days after receipt of the goods at the latest, according to Section 286(4) German Civil Code.
+The date of receipt of payment is decisive.
 Otherwise, the statutory regulations on defaults of payment apply.

 4.4.
-For new clients, we reserve the right to require that payment be made prior to delivery or by cash on delivery.
+For new customers, we reserve the right to require that payment be made prior to delivery or by cash on delivery.

 5. Off-setting, retention

-The off-setting of counter-demands by the client or the retention of payment due to such demands shall only be permissible if such demands are indisputable, or if their validity has been legally established.
+The off-setting of counter-demands by the customer or the retention of payment due to such demands shall only be permissible if such demands are indisputable, or if their validity has been legally established.

 6. Shipping, packaging, transfer of risk